 - A143T (laboratory designations: c.427G>A or p.A143T or p.Ala143Thr)

-The clinical relevance of these mutations is controversial.
-Recently, various institutes have switched to classifying certain mutations that were previously classified as pathogenic or of unclear significance as neutral and no longer report the corresponding findings/sequencing results to the submitting doctor at all.
+The clinical relevance of these variants is controversial.
+Recently, various institutes have switched to classifying certain variants that were previously classified as pathogenic or of unclear significance as neutral and no longer report the corresponding findings/sequencing results to the submitting doctor at all.
 Patient and doctor are no longer informed about the genetic defect.

-There are five classifications of pathogenicity of mutations:
+There are five classifications of pathogenicity for variants:

 - likely pathogenic